Why study this course?

 Our course gives you room to develop your classroom practice as well as examine the underlying principles and values around educational issues.

 With its educational links and high-quality teaching, this provider is rated ‘outstanding’ by Ofsted:

 ‘Excellent training provides trainees with high levels of subject knowledge, an impressive range of teaching skills and highly effective strategies to manage behaviour very successfully across a range of schools.
 Consequently, by the time they complete the programme, the majority of trainees demonstrate outstanding practice in their teaching.’

 ‘The partnership provides trainees with excellent, individualised mentor support which encourages them to become highly reflective and thoughtful.
 This high-quality support also extends to exemplary pastoral care for trainees.’

-Our part-time SCITT curriculum begins in January 2022 and finishes in July 2023.
-It involves teaching two days in school and one day of training per week.
-The training day will be hosted and delivered by outstanding classroom practitioners who currently teach in our partner schools.
+Our part-time SCITT curriculum begins in September 2023 and finishes in April 2025.
+It runs Monday-Wednesday and involves a split between centre-based and school-based training.
+The training days will be hosted and delivered by outstanding classroom practitioners who currently teach in our partner schools.

 A Professional Practice Portfolio which is compiled across the programme, detailing personal experiences and reflections on your development as a teacher, largely in relation to your practical teaching experience

 Educational Research, which allows you to explore current educational approaches